marcgauthier/jsonbarn/README.md

 	- If you do not set the parameter id no update will be performed.

 	- Once the data is update in the database an event **onupdate** will be generated.
 This is the confirmation that the data has been saved and broadcasted to all users listening on that bucket.

+	if user does not have statuschange right associate with his account then user can't change the status or itemstatus properties.
+User can change all other properties.
+If user try to update status without th right the backend server will respond with an error message.

 Saving users, unlike other object USER must follow a specific structure, any properties that are not part of the structure will be ignored.
 See special bucket for more details.